exasol/public-knowledgebase/Database-Features/union-all-optimization.md

 ## Prerequisites:

-The mentioned optimization can take place if the**following conditions**are met (as of version 5.0.15):
+The mentioned optimization can take place if the **following conditions** are met (as of version 5.0.15):

 * All the union branches are simple selects on tables (no expressions, no conditions, no limit, ...)
-* All the union branches select all columns from the tables, ****in their original order****All the tables in the union share the same structure (column order, column types, distribution keys)
+* All the union branches select all columns from the tables, ****in their original order****.
+All the tables in the union share the same structure (column order, column types, distribution keys)

 Example:

 ```"code-sql"
+-- slow variant => not all columns included
+SELECT *
+FROM (
+  SELECT a FROM T
+  UNION ALL
--- slow variant => not all columns included SELECT * FROM (    SELECT a FROM T   UNION ALL   SELECT a FROM T ) LIMIT 9;  -- fast variant => all columns in original order included SELECT * FROM (    SELECT * FROM T   UNION ALL   SELECT * T ) LIMIT 9;
+  SELECT a FROM T
+) LIMIT 9;

+-- fast variant => all columns in original order included
+SELECT *
+FROM (
+  SELECT * FROM T
+  UNION ALL
+  SELECT * T
+) LIMIT 9;
 ```
-If those conditions are met, the**following optimization**is possible if the outer select contains a**literal filter**(no subselects, no joins, etc) that can be propagated to a column of the union all view:
+If those conditions are met, the **following optimization** is possible if the outer select contains a **literal filter** (no subselects, no joins, etc) that can be propagated to a column of the union all view:

 * The database will (create and) evaluate column statistics (min/max) for the filtered column
 * Based on those values, whole branches are eliminated from the union all